earthly/website/blog/_posts/2022-04-18-tui-app-with-go.md

  - user interface
 ---

-<script zoom="2" id="asciicast-IDtzXLEV07kr0PpvuMKg7QgRU" src="https://asciinema.org/a/IDtzXLEV07kr0PpvuMKg7QgRU.js" async data-loop="true" data-autoplay="true" data-speed="2" data-size="big" data-start-at="04" ></script>
+<script zoom="2" id="asciicast-2UWD3NMXowmPCfTlwYjyFDJSF" src="https://asciinema.org/a/2UWD3NMXowmPCfTlwYjyFDJSF.js" async data-loop="true"  data-fit="none" data-autoplay="true" data-speed="2" data-size="small" data-start-at=04 ></script>

 When it comes to user interfaces, graphics reign supreme.
 But did you know it's actually possible to build a rich UI that runs completely in the terminal?
 Some programs like [htop](https://htop.dev/) and [tmux](https://github.com/tmux/tmux) use TUIs which is great because they are often run on servers where no GUI is available.
 There are even [games](https://www.tecmint.com/best-linux-terminal-console-games/) that run entirely in the terminal.
 In this article we'll use the Go programing language to create our own TUI.